Photo credit: James Eades

 I’m sharing this small story for what it’s worth.
 I was in tears on the bus ride home from the theater (As you may roll your eyes: “boo hoo, poor white lady”—but it’s the truth—crying is my bodily response to many forms of stimuli).
 I felt like an ass: Someone who was initially excited, only to be humbled.
 The tears were due to my confusion and self-reprimand.
 There is a paradox between the good feeling of “doing the right thing” for (what I hope is) human good and the humbling disappointment (or even grief) of personal disconnection, plus the ongoing grief of the reasons the anti-racist work is needed.

 I never expect pats on the back or aim to be the savior, but basic human disconnection will crush me.

 In short: The same kind person who encouraged me to change seats in the theater — so that Spike Lee would see my flailing hand and call on me during a question session –was the same person who looked disappointingly at me and cast her eyes down after I asked my question.
 That’s it.
 Something that seemingly small is enough to spiral me into answer-seeking self-criticism.

 Spike Lee was also unimpressed with my question, but my grief was regarding my connection with my neighbor in the theater.

-I encourage all white folks to explore Dr. Robin DiAngelo’s work on white fragility.
+I encourage all white folks to explore Dr. Robin DiAngelo’s now-popular and very accessible work on white fragility.
 I’m still exploring it, and I think her use of the word “fragility” refers to a white person’s capacity or inability to hold conversation about race—particularly the white race—and the capacity or refusal to listen.
 I sincerely don’t know if she is referring to something private and emotional like my tears—but for argument’s sake— let’s say for now I was being white and fragile.
 (I was not projecting my tears at anyone to absolve or comfort.)